In Win for Voters, Missouri Judge Blocks Law Restricting Voter Engagement Activity

 Additionally, anti-voter laws historically have had a disproportionate impact on Black voters.
 With this ruling, which recognized that the work of engaging voters in our democracy is protected by the Missouri Constitution, civic engagement groups will be able to assist the voters who are most affected by H.B.
 1878 moving forward.

-The law has been in effect since August 2022 and, while it is unfortunate that the restrictions on civic engagement groups have chilled their speech and stifled their voter engagement activity for so long, it is a relief that organizations like the LWV MO and the Missouri NAACP will be able to continue their critical work without fear of criminal prosecution.
+The law has been blocked since November 2022 and will remain permanently blocked.
+It is a relief that organizations like the LWV MO and the Missouri NAACP will be able to continue their critical work without fear of criminal prosecution.